Tannhäuser (opera): Dresden version (1845)

 The first performance was given in the Königliches Hoftheater Dresden on 19 October 1845.
-The composer Ferdinand Hiller, at that time a friend of the composer, assisted in the musical preparations for the production.
+The composer Ferdinand Hiller, at that time a friend of Wagner, assisted in the musical preparations for the production.
 The part of Elisabeth was sung by Wagner's niece Johanna Wagner.
 Wagner had intended to premiere the opera on 13 October, Johanna's 19th birthday, but she was ill, so it was postponed by six days.
 Venus was sung by Wilhelmine Schröder-Devrient, and the title role of Tannhäuser by Josef Tichatschek.
 The performance was conducted by the composer.
 Tannhäuser was not the success that Rienzi had been, and Wagner almost immediately set to modifying the ending, adjusting the score through 1846 and 1847.
-For the first Dresden revival (1847) he clarified the representation of Venus's temptation of Tannhäuser in the final act, and added vocal presentation of the pilgrim's chorus in this act (where it had previously been represented by orchestra alone).
+For the first Dresden revival (1847) he clarified the representation of Venus's temptation of Tannhäuser in the final act and added vocal presentation of the pilgrim's chorus in this act (where it had previously been represented by orchestra alone).
 This version of the opera, as revised for publication in 1860, is generally known as the "Dresden" version.
 After Franz Liszt produced the opera at Weimar Court Theatre in 1849, there were further performances between 1852 and 1856 in (amongst other locations) Schwerin, Kassel, Poznań, Wiesbaden, Hanover, Munich, and Berlin.

 The Dresden version was used for initial productions outside Germany, notably at Riga on 18 January 1853; at Tallinn on 10 January 1854; at Prague on 25 November 1854 at Theatre of the Estates; at New York City on 4 April 1859 at the Stadt Theatre; and in London on 6 May 1876 at the Royal Opera House, Covent Garden (when it was sung in Italian).